Reality Labs: Rebranding of Oculus as Meta

 On October 25, 2021, during Connect, Facebook announced that it would invest $10 billion over the next year into Reality Labs, and that it would begin to report its revenue separately from the Facebook "Family of Apps"—which includes Facebook, Messenger, Instagram, and WhatsApp.
 Three days later on October 28, Facebook announced that it would change its corporate name to Meta (legally Meta Platforms, Inc.), as part of the company's long-term focus on metaverses and related technologies.
 The company also teased a "high-end" mixed reality headset codenamed "Project Cambria".

 As a result, CTO Andrew Bosworth announced that the Oculus brand would be phased out in 2022; all Facebook hardware products will be marketed under the Meta name, and Oculus Store would be renamed Quest Store.
 Likewise, immersive social platforms associated with Oculus will be brought under the Horizon brand (such as Horizon Worlds).
 He also stated that "as we've heard feedback from the VR community more broadly, we're working on new ways to log into Quest that won't require a Facebook account, landing sometime next year.
 This is one of our highest priority areas of work internally".

 In January 2022, the Oculus social media accounts were renamed "Meta Quest" in reference to its current VR product line.
 Concurrently, Meta began to retroactively refer to the Quest 2 as the "Meta Quest 2"—a change that has since been reflected in the packaging and hardware of subsequent units.

 In July 2022, Meta began to migrate Oculus accounts to the new "Meta account" system, which can be optionally linked with Facebook, Instagram, and WhatsApp accounts.
 In October 2022, "Project Cambria" was officially unveiled as the Meta Quest Pro.

+2026

+In January 2026, Reality Labs cut 10% of Reality Lab jobs as part of a streamlining of its VR investments to increase quality of software and hardware to make the business "more sustainable".
+Meta plans to stop sales of commercial SKUs of Meta Quest headsets on February 20, 2026, as part of this quality streamlining effort.

+As of January 2026, Reality Labs has accumulated a total of $80 billion in total operating losses since late 2020.